dwyl/book/src/mvp/16-lists.md

 -->

-## Create Tests Files (TDD)
+## Create `list_test.exs` Tests File (TDD)

-The `gen.schema` command only creates the migration files and the corresponding schema files in the [`lib/app`](https://github.com/dwyl/mvp/tree/main/lib/app) directory of our `Phoenix App`.
+The `gen.schema` command only creates the migration file and the corresponding schema file in the [`lib/app`](https://github.com/dwyl/mvp/tree/main/lib/app) directory of our `Phoenix App`.
 It does not create any `CRUD` functions or tests.
 This is fine because _most_ of what we need is bespoke.

+_Manually_ create the test file with the following path:
+`test/app/list_test.exs`.

-We _manually_ created the following test files:
+In the test file

-+ test/app/list_test.exs
-+ test/app/list_items_test.exs

-Inside the test files we have all the tests necessary to build the _baseline_ `lists` features.

-In
 `test/app/list_test.exs`
-add:
+add the following test code:

 ```elixir
 defmodule App.ListTest do